Syphilis | MESMAC

 When syphilis remains untreated for many years, it becomes third stage syphilis.
 The infection can start to cause very serious damage to the brain, nervous system, heart and eyes.
 At this stage syphilis can be life-threatening.
 This is why it is important to get tested for syphilis as soon as possible after unprotected sex, so that it doesn’t progress to this stage.

 Syphilis is tested for by collecting a swab from an ulcer and a blood test.
-This can be done in your sexual health clinic.
+We offer this as part of a routine STI screening with us.
+It can also be done in your sexual health clinic.
 The result will be available to you within two weeks.

 Remember to make sure that your partner(s) also get tested.